Sedella and surrounding area

 Dining places in Sedella and Salares

 Restaurante-Bar El Chiringuito – The local place for the locals in Salsares.
-It’s Rafa and his mother who makes the food and the food is really good food.
 There is always the day’s lunch menu which is very reasonable.

 Bar Oasis – There is an outdoor bar / restaurant.
 Open during the summer months.